On gap rigidity problems for compact Hermitian symmetric spaces: Gap rigidity for diagonal curves

 \section{Gap rigidity for diagonal curves}

+In this section we give the proof of Theorem \ref{diagonal curve}.
 Let $M=G/P=G_c/K$ be an irreducible compact Hermitian symmetric space of tube type with rank $r\geq 2$ and $C\subset M$ is a compact curve with generic (rank $r$) tangent vectors at every point.
-Our proof is to construct a holomorphic map from the compact curve $C$ to the moduli space of standard models of diagonal curves in maximal polyspheres and show that the moduli space is affine algebraic, then the map should be constant and $C$ itself must be some standard model.
-For each point $x$ on $C$, there is a family of standard models tangent to $C$ to the first order, we only need to show that there is a unique standard model tangent to $C$ to the second order, then the holomorphic map can be constructed.
-The affineness comes from the fact that the isotropy group of the moduli space is reductive by a double fibration construction and dimension counting argument.
+Our proof is to construct a holomorphic map from the compact curve $C$ to the Chow space of standard models of diagonal curves in maximal polyspheres and show that the Chow space is affine algebraic, then the map should be constant and $C$ itself must be some standard model.
+For each point $x$ on $C$, there is a family of standard models tangent to $C$ to the first order, we will show that there is a unique standard model tangent to $C$ to the second order, which gives the holomorphic map.
+The affine-algebraicity comes from the fact that the isotropy group of the Chow space is reductive by a double fibration construction and dimension counting argument.

-\subsection{Construction of a holomorphic map from the curve to the moduli space of standard models.}
+\subsection{Construction of a holomorphic map from the curve to the Chow space of standard models.}

 We will give a proof for the existence and uniqueness of a standard model which is tangent to $C$ at one point $o$ to the second order.
 Let $M^-=\exp(\mathfrak{m}^-)$, the action given by $M^-$ will transform the standard model fixing the tangent space at $o$.
 For $\eta\in T_{o}(M)\cong \mathfrak{m}^+$, we know the curve $\eta(t)=t\eta\subset \mathfrak{m}^+$.
 Fix $\xi\in \mathfrak{m}^-$, under the $M^-$-action $\exp(\xi)$, the second order term of the curve is given by $ \exp\left(\frac{t^2}{2}[\eta,[\xi,\eta]]\right)\cdot o$ (cf. \cite[Lemma 4.3]{MR1198602}).
 Also the second fundamental form of the standard model after the $M^-$-action is given by